 How to Edit 4K Single-Camera Interview Video in Premiere Pro

-Advantages of High-Resolution Files
+Advantages of -Resolution Files

 Set Up the Wide Frame

 To create two or more shots from your high-resolution footage, first create a new sequence.
 In the sequence settings, change the Resolution to 1920 x 1080.
-If the original is a 4K file, that is 4096 x 2160 at a 100% scale with the new dimensions, giving us a lot of room to play with to reposition the image.
+If the original is a 4K file, that is 4096 x 2160 at a 100% scale with the new dimensions, giving us a lot of to with to reposition the image.

 Set up the Wide Shot FirstSet up the Wide Shot FirstSet up the Wide Shot First

 Set up your wider shot first: right-click on the file and choose Set to Frame Size.
 That’ll set the width to the frame size.
-You’ll see black bars at the top and bottom of the footage.
-To eliminate these and fill the frame, to the Effects Control Panel and scale to something like 50%, which should you a bit of room on the right and the left to recenter the image.
+You’ll see bars at the top and bottom of the footage.
+To eliminate these and fill the frame, go to the Effects Control Panel and scale to something like 50%, which should leave you a bit of room on the right and the left to recenter the image.

 Turn on Safe Margins from the toolbar to help you with recentering.
 If you need to adjust where the headspace is, bump things up to something like 52%.